 Following protocols, designs, sets-up and conducts basic experiments.

 Analyzes and troubleshoots protocols and data obtained from individual experiments and recommends alternatives and suggestions to improve processes, validity and/or accuracy.

 Using a fully functioning level of skill, completes the following activities (please highlight):

 DNA, RNA, Protein isolation, purification and expression Western blotting

 Cloning, mapping and sequencing of DNA

-Preparing charts and graphs for presentations and publications.
+Prepares charts & graphs for presentations & publications.

-May perform scientific literature searches in support of research;
+Performs scientific literature searches in support of research.

-Complete portions of grant applications, manuscripts and publications.
+Completes portions of grant applications, manuscripts & publications.

-May order and/or maintain inventory of reagent, mice and/or lab supplies.
+Orders &/or maintains inventory of reagent, mice &/or lab supplies.